Cellularization

-In the next stage lipid membranes are formed.
-While still anchored to the mineral base they form a semi-cell bounded partly by the mineral base and partly by the membrane.
-Further lipid evolution leads to self-supporting lipid membranes and closed cells.
-The earliest closed cells are pre-cells (sensu Kandler) because they allow frequent exchange of genetic material (e.g. by fusions).

-According to Kandler's pre-cell theory), there was no ancestral “first cell“ nor a first individual precursor cell.
-He introduced the term cellularization for his concept of a successive development of cells by a process of evolutionary improvements.
+In evolutionary biology, the term cellularization (also spelled cellularisation) has been used in theories to explain the evolution of cells from non-cellular components, for instance in the pre-cell theory, dealing with the evolution of the first cells on Earth, and in the syncytial theory, which attempts to explain the origins of multicellular Metazoa from simpler unicellular organisms.

+Processes of cell development in multinucleate cells (known as syncytia) of animals and plants are also termed cellularization, often called syncytium cellularization.

+The pre-cell theory

-In this scenario the (bio)chemical origin, early metabolism and evolution of life led to diversification through the development of a multiphenotypical population of pre-cells, from which the founder groups A, B, C and then, from them, the precursor cells (here named proto-cells) of the three domains of life emerged successively.
+According to Otto Kandler's pre-cell theory, the early evolution of life and primordial metabolism (see iron-sulfur world hypothesis metabolism-first scenario, according to Wächtershäuser) led to the early diversification of life through the evolution of a "multiphenotypical population of pre-cells", from which the three founder groups A, B, and C, and then, from them, the precursor cells (here named proto-cells) of the three domains of life emerged successively.

+In this scenario the three domains of life did not originate from an ancestral nearly complete “first cell“ nor a cellular organism often defined as the last universal common ancestor (LUCA), but from a population of evolving pre-cells.
+Kandler introduced the term cellularization for his concept of a successive evolution of cells by a process of evolutionary improvements.

+His concept may explain the quasi-random distribution of evolutionarily important features among the three domains and, at the same time, the existence of the most basic biochemical features (the genetic code, the set of protein amino acids, etc.) in all three domains (unity of life), as well as the close relationship between the Archaea and the Eukarya.
 Kandler’s pre-cell theory is supported by Wächtershäuser.

-A scheme of the pre-cell scenario is presented in the adjacent figure, where essential evolutionary improvements are indicated by numbers.

-Kandler’s concept may explain the quasi-random distribution of evolutionarily important features among the three domains and, at the same time, the existence of the most basic biochemical features (genetic code, set of protein amino acids etc.) in all three domains (unity of life), as well as the close relationship between the Archaea and the Eucarya.

-The protection of fragile primordial life forms from their environment by the development of envelopes (i.e. membranes, walls) was an essential improvement.
-For instance, the development of rigid cell walls by the invention and elaboration of peptidoglycan in bacteria (domain Bacteria) may have been a prerequisite for their successful survival, radiation and colonisation of virtually all habitats of the geosphere and hydrosphere.
+According to Kandler, the protection of fragile primordial life forms from their environment by the invention of envelopes (i.e. cell membranes and cell walls) was an essential improvement.
+For instance, the emergence of rigid cell walls by the invention and elaboration of peptidoglycan in domain Bacteria may have been a prerequisite for their successful survival, radiation, and colonization of virtually all habitats of the geosphere and hydrosphere.

 A coevolution of the biosphere and the geosphere is suggested: “The evolving life could venture into a larger variety of habitats, even into microaerobic habitats in shallow, illuminated surface waters.
 The continuous changes in the physical environment on the aging and cooling Earth led to further diversification of habitats and favored opportunistic radiation of primitive life into numerous phenotypes on the basis of each of the different chemolithoautotrophies.
 Concomitantly, with the accumulation of organic matter derived from chemolithoautotrophic life, opportunistic and obligate heterotrophic life may also have developed”.

-Formation of cells in extant organisms (Bacteria, Archaea, Eucarya)

-Formation of cells (including cell division, replication, proliferation mechanisms) is different in the three domains of life.
-As far as we know nearly all multicellular organisms emerged from the domain Eucarya.
+The details of Kandler's proposal for the early diversification of life are represented in a scheme, where numbers indicate evolutionary improvements.